salrashid123/tink_samples/README.md

 - `client_kms`: Encrypt/Decrypt using Envelope encryption where the KEK is in KMS.
 THis encrypts the KeySet directly with  a KMS key

+Encrypted (`google.crypto.tink.AesGcmKey`).
+Use this to encrypt multiple messages and save the encrypted key outside of the ciphertext storage

 ```json
  {